vsoch/qme/docs/_docs/tutorials/create-executor.md

         self.jobid = None
 ```

+You might want to be aware of the class `self.status` variable - you can
+update this at different steps in your execution to update the user on a status.
+It should be one of "complete" "running" or "cancelled".
 Finally, what about slurm output and error?
 If there is no file defined with
 `--out` and `--err` the output and error will go to output and error flies
 named according to the jobid, and likely prefixed with slurm: